itayo/whathappened/README.md

 Variations on these types like `feat, feature, features`, or `doc, docs` are seamlessly grouped together.

-`<scope>` is recommended to be a module, file, or folder name as appropriate.
+The `<scope>` is recommended to be a module, file, or folder name as appropriate.

+More examples can be viewed on whathappened's own [commits](https://github.com/Rollcloud/whathappened/commits/).

 For a nice summary of `type`s and what they mean, please see [Understanding Semantic Commit Messages Using Git and Angular](https://nitayneeman.com/posts/understanding-semantic-commit-messages-using-git-and-angular/).

 ## Emoji

-Adding the --emoji flag will add emoji after each heading in the changelog.
+Adding the `--emoji` flag will add emoji after each heading in the changelog.
 Below is the list of emoji that are used:

 * Docs 📝
 * Features ✨